-With Credit Card Rates Rising Fast, Here’s How to Ask for a Better Deal
+With Credit Card Rates Rising, Here’s How to Ask for a Better Deal

-As recently as 2017, the average APR on a credit card was lower than 13%, according to the Federal Reserve.
-Then, from 2018 to the start of 2022, it usually hovered around 14.5%.
-But over the past year it started climbing with breakneck speed, and now the average APR has climbed above 20.6% — the highest it’s ever been.
+As recently as 2021, the average APR on a credit card was under 15%, according to the Federal Reserve.
+But over the past few years, it has climbed at breakneck speed, and now the average APR is 21%.

 You don’t have to sit still for this.
 Just take a little initiative and call your credit card provider.